lonekorean/wordpress-export-to-markdown/README.md

 # wordpress-export-to-markdown

-Converts a WordPress export XML file into Markdown files.
+A script that converts a WordPress export XML file into Markdown files.
 Useful if you want to migrate from WordPress to a static site generator ([Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/), etc.).

-Saves each post as a separate file with appropriate frontmatter.
-Also downloads and saves images.
-There are several options for controlling the folder structure of the output.
+Each post is saved as a separate Markdown file with appropriate frontmatter.
+Images are also downloaded and saved.
+Embedded content from YouTube, Twitter, CodePen, etc. is carefully preserved.

 ## Quick Start